neilchvz/cairahq-platform/terraform/README.md

 - HCP Terraform runs `terraform apply` against the remote state
 - A manual confirmation step in HCP Terraform provides a final approval gate before resources are created or modified

-The pipeline only triggers when files in `terraform/**` are modified — unrelated changes such as documentation updates do not kick off a Terraform run.
+The pipeline only triggers when files in `terraform/**` are modified.
+Unrelated changes such as documentation updates do not kick off a Terraform run.

 Secrets are stored in HCP Terraform workspace variables and GitHub Actions repository secrets.
 They are never stored in code or committed to the repository.